ska-telescope/ska-tango-images/docs/src/catalogue/ska-tango-images-tango-db.rst

 The image uses the `MariaDB docker image <https://hub.docker.com/_/mariadb>`_ as a base image, using the |mariadb-version| tag.

-The Tango table is built using the |tangodatabaseds-version| release of TangoDatabase.
+The Tango table is built using the |databaseds-tangodb-version| release of TangoDatabase.

 Usage Example